 October 2, 2024 Update

-Here were are: a settlement.
+Here we are: a settlement.

 How much and when will you get a settlement check?
 As for the “how much”, we do not know until we see the deal.
 In terms of when you would get a settlement check, we also… don’ t know.

 The timing for receiving a settlement check from the recent Bard hernia mesh settlement can vary significantly depending on several factors, such as the complexity of the case, the number of plaintiffs, and the settlement’s payment structure.
 According to reports, the settlement will be paid out over a multi-year period.
-This means that while some plaintiffs may begin to see checks relatively soon after the settlement is finalized -soon still being 2025 – and others may not receive payment until later, depending on the agreed-upon disbursement schedule.
+This means that while some plaintiffs may begin to see checks relatively soon after the settlement is finalized, soon still being 2025, and others may not receive payment until later, depending on the agreed-upon disbursement schedule.

 We are still taking new cases.